couchbase/indexing/secondary/docs/design/markdown/pubsub.md

-**Publisher: Index-Coordinator**, when ever Index-Coordinator makes a change to an active topic or to the list of Topics, it will check for a topic name `/topic/<mutating-topic>`, where mutating-topic is the topic to which a change is applied, and push those changes to the subscribers.
+**Publisher: Index-Coordinator**, when ever Index-Coordinator makes a change to an active topic or to the list of Topics, it will check for a topic name `/topic/<path>`, and push those changes to topictopic's subscribers.

 event format,
 ```json